Tag Archives: books

 Photograph of Jules Verne in Nantes by Étienne Carjat (1828-1906).
 In Société de Géographie.
 Public Domain.

-From the late 1950s to the mid-1960s, Bernard Herrmann scored a series of mythically-themed fantasy films, including Journey to the Center of the Earth in 1959.
+From the late 1950s to the mid-1960s, Bernard Herrmann scored a series of mythically-themed fantasy films, including 20th Century-Fox’s Journey to the Center of the Earth in 1959.
 Unknown photographer – Arlington Heights Herald, Arlington Heights, Illinois.
 Permission details: This work is in the public domain in the United States because it was published in the United States between 1929 and 1977, inclusive, without a copyright notice.
 For further explanation, see Commons:Hirtle chart as well as a detailed definition of “publication” for public art.
 Note that it may still be copyrighted in jurisdictions that do not apply the rule of the shorter term for US works (depending on the date of the author’s death), such as Canada (50 p.m.a.), Mainland China (50 p.m.a., not Hong Kong or Macao), Germany (70 p.m.a.), Mexico (100 p.m.a.), Switzerland (70 p.m.a.), and other countries with individual treaties.

 The novel’s first English edition was published in London in 1871.
 Journey to the Center of the Earth has appeared in various other English translations and has never gone out of print.journey to the center of the earth” by cdrummbks is licensed under CC BY 2.0.